Claudia Hammond

-Claudia Anne Hammond (born 23 May 1971) is a British author, TV presenter, and frequent radio presenter on the BBC World Service and BBC Radio 4.
+Claudia Anne Hammond (born 23 May 1971) is a British author, frequent radio presenter and podcast host for BBC Radio 4 and the BBC World Service, and occasional TV presenter.

 Early life

-Hammond was born in the market town of Biggleswade in Bedfordshire on 23 May 1971, and grew up in the county.
+Hammond was born in the market town of Sandy in Bedfordshire on 23 May 1971, and grew up in the county.

 Education

 Hammond was educated at Dame Alice Harpur School (a former independent school for girls in Bedford that is now part of Bedford Girls' School), which she left in 1989.
-She then studied applied psychology at the University of Sussex, moving on to the University of Surrey, where she gained an MSc in health psychology, carrying out research into doctor–patient communication in a breast cancer unit.
+She then studied applied psychology at the University of Sussex, moving on to the University of Surrey, where she gained an MSc in health psychology, carrying out research into doctor-patient communication in a breast cancer unit.